yellaiahkodamandla/devops-aws/AWS/Scaling/Scaling.md

      ![steps](images/25.png)

 ## stress
-   login into machine (Autoscaling group machine) stress is tool we can stress on CPU and RAM artifially
+   login into machine (Autoscaling group machine) \
+   stress is tool \
+   we can stress on CPU and RAM artificially
    ```
    sudo apt-get update
    sudo apt-get install stress -y